Conformance & Interoperability Test & Evaluation, Phase 1

 Specifically then:

-Must any WFS test component also be capable of testing
+Must any WFS test component also be capable of testing a WMS?

 Clarification: